kartikadipra/os212/README.md

 # os212
 Hello!
-I am Kartika Dian Pratiwi and this is my repository for OS course.
+This is my repository for OS course.